inspiration

 Marouk MK51

-We start the month of March with a desert walk.
-Even though the cold still prevails here, which is also the case in the desert, we are heading to warmer regions and celebrating a new design in our Marouk Collection .
+We're starting the month of March with a desert walk.
+Even though it's still cold here, which is also true in the desert, we're venturing into warmer regions and celebrating a new design from our Marouk Collection .

-The Marouk MK51 is a carpet made of pure highland wool with typical Berber patterns.
-Its coloring reminds us of the sandy expanses of African desert areas.
-The Marouk MK51 has an extraordinary radiance that gives every room light, warmth and comfort.
-No matter whether you use it to equip your private or business rooms.
+The Marouk MK51 is a rug made of pure highland wool with a traditional Berber pattern.
+Its colors evoke the sandy expanses of African deserts.
+The Marouk MK51 possesses an exceptional radiance that brings light, warmth, and comfort to any room, whether you furnish your home or business premises.

 Detail Marouk MK51

-In carpet art, abrash refers to slight color deviations, which are an essential quality feature and proof of genuine handcraft.
-These color nuances were a feature of the creation process, particularly with the early nomadic carpets.
-The yarn for the carpets was created by hand and this yarn was also dyed by hand.
+In carpet making, "abrash" refers to slight color variations that are an essential mark of quality and proof of genuine handcraftsmanship.
+These color nuances were particularly characteristic of the early nomadic carpets, as they were part of the creation process.
+The yarn for the carpets was both spun and dyed by hand.

 » Read more

-When new paint was made, it was almost impossible to get the exact same shade as before.
-The result was color deviations and sometimes even color jumps within a carpet.
-Even industrially produced carpets today imitate Abrash and thus simulate this unique quality feature of old carpet art .
+When new dye was produced, it was almost impossible to match the exact same shade as before.
+Color variations, sometimes even color jumps within a single carpet, were the result.
+Even industrially produced carpets today imitate abrash, thus simulating this unique quality characteristic of traditional carpet craftsmanship .

-All Mischioff Design carpets are made entirely by hand, including our Marouk MK51.
-From the production of the knotting yarn, to mixing the color, to dyeing the yarn and of course the Weaving itself, the entire process is exclusively the work of diligent hands.
-And so a natural abrash can also be seen in the Marouk MK51, which gives the carpet naturalness and liveliness.
-It also makes each of our carpets truly unique.
+All Mischioff Design rugs are made entirely by hand, and our Marouk MK51 is no exception.
+From the production of the knotting yarn and the mixing of the dye to the dyeing of the yarn and, of course, the Weaving itself, the entire process is the work of skilled hands.
+This is why the Marouk MK51 also features a natural, vibrant texture, giving the rug a natural and natural look.
+Furthermore, it makes each of our rugs a truly unique piece.

 Imagebild Berberteppich Marouk Collection, Design MK51

-The sand and ocher tones of the Marouk MK51, which sometimes seem lighter and sometimes darker, sometimes almost changing to shades of brown, accompany us on the desert walk mentioned at the beginning and allow us to immerse ourselves in a world of ancient carpet art.
-Here in the north of Africa, where the Berbers once roamed, where carpets and animals were often the only companions, life is rough but never monotonous.
-This is Abrash, a relic of bygone times and a symbol of the beauty of handcrafted carpet art.
+The sand and ochre tones of the Marouk MK51, which sometimes appear lighter and sometimes darker, at times almost shifting to brown, accompany us on the aforementioned desert walk and immerse us in a world of ancient carpet artistry.
+Here in North Africa, where the Berbers once roamed, where carpets and animals were often their only companions, life is harsh, but never monotonous.
+This is Abrash, a relic of bygone eras and a testament to the beauty of handcrafted carpet art.

-Thanks to its unobtrusive nature, the wool carpet to any interior and any architecture.
-And its insensitivity and robustness, which it owes to the high-quality wool, allows it to shine even after many years of use.
+wool rug blends seamlessly into any interior and architectural style.
+And its durability and robustness, derived from the high-quality wool, ensure it retains its vibrant appearance even after many years of use.

 Detail Marouk MK51